mmccartney18/hw-sinatra-saas-hangperson/docs/part_1_hangperson.md

 To make the game fun to play, each time you start a new game the app will actually retrieve a random English word from a remote server, so every game will be different.
 This feature will introduce you not only to using an external service (the random-word generator) as a "building block" in a **Service-Oriented Architecture**, but also how a Cucumber scenario can test such an app deterministically with tests that **break the dependency** on the external service at testing time.

-* In the app's root directory, say `bundle exec autotest`.
+* In the app's root directory, say `bundle exec guard`.

-This will fire up the Autotest framework, which looks for various files to figure out what kind of app you're testing and what test framework you're using.
+This will fire up the Guard framework, which looks for various files to figure out what kind of app you're testing and what test framework you're using.
 In our case, it will discover the file called `.rspec`, which contains RSpec options and indicates we're using the RSpec testing framework.
-Autotest will therefore look for test files under `spec/` and the corresponding class files in `lib/`.
+Guard will therefore look for test files under `spec/` and the corresponding class files in `lib/`.

 We've provided a set of 18 test cases to help you develop the game class.
 Take a look at `spec/hangperson_game_spec.rb`.
 It specifies behaviors that it expects from the class `lib/hangperson_game.rb`.
-Initially, we have added `, :pending => true` to every spec, so when Autotest first runs these, you should see the test case names printed in yellow, and the report "18 examples, 0 failures, 18 pending."
+Initially, we have added `, :pending => true` to every spec, so when Guard first runs these, you should see the test case names printed in yellow, and the report "18 examples, 0 failures, 18 pending."

-Now, with Autotest still running, delete `, :pending => true` from line 12, and save the file.
-You should immediately see Autotest wake up and re-run the tests.
+Now, with Guard still running, delete `, :pending => true` from line 12, and save the file.
+You should immediately see Guard wake up and re-run the tests.
 You should now have 18 examples, 1 failure, 17 pending.

 The `describe 'new'` block means "the following block of tests describe the behavior of a 'new' HangpersonGame instance."
 The `hangpersonGame` line causes a new instance to be created, and the next lines verify the presence and values of instance variables.